miraheze/puppet/modules/icinga2/README.md

 One of your Icinga masters needs to behave as a CA. With the class `icinga2::pki::ca` you can do the following to fulfill this requirement:

-* Use the the `icinga2` CLI to generate a complete new CA
+* Use the `icinga2` CLI to generate a complete new CA
 ``` puppet
 include ::icinga2
 class { '::icinga2::pki::ca':